kkapelon/codepipes-blog/_posts/2024-06-23-code-coverage.md

 ![Achieving 100% code coverage](../../assets/code-coverage/coverage.png)

-I go to bed and then next morning I see the news about the rocket explosion.
+I go to bed and the next morning I see the news about the rocket explosion.
 Apparently this function has a bug and if the direction is double the angle, the function throws a divide-by-zero error.

 So if for example direction is 4 and angle is 2 the rocket explodes: